 Response: NOT ACCEPTED.
-The Basis of Reasoning for Base Costs document released with the rulemaking provides a full discussion of how the cost of project management was developed.
+The Basis Document for Base Costs released with the rulemaking provides a full discussion of how the cost of project management was developed.
 The project management costs are informed by EPA guidance.
 Project management and engineering includes costs for such things as project management, engineering design, planning and reporting.
 Depending upon the cost of the project, EPA recommends the costs for project management will run between 5-10 percent.
 Based upon the average state abandonment costing approximately \$500,000 per contract, EPA guidance recommends that project management accounts for eight percent of the total costs of plugging and abandonment, decommissioning, and site remediation.

-Section 1753.2.1(a)(4).
-Regarding the Production Facility Decommissioning Risk Aggregated Score, adding a risk factor to each project does not make sense since the costs that are calculated are already reflective of a worst-case scenario.
+Section 1753.2.1 (a) (4).
+Production Facility Decommissioning Risk Aggregated Score.
+Adding a risk factor to each project does not make sense since the costs that are calculated are already reflective of a worst-case scenario.
 If a risk factor must be assigned to the calculations, it should be structured to represent the actual cost of the risk more accurately, rather than in a means to simply balloon the total cost.
 For example, a tank suspected of potential leaks based on age criteria, color, or analytical testing, should be assigned a 2% risk factor, rather than assigning 2% increase to the whole project.
-When there is a reportable spill or leak, operators are required by law to remove all contaminated soil and clean the area.
-Therefore, removing a facility at end of life when there has been a reportable spill or leak in prior years would not increase costs by 10% as the risk factor assignment assumes.

 Response: NOT ACCEPTED.
-As described in the Basis of Reasoning for Base Costs document, the contingency range used in Method 1 is consistent with the Association for the AACE Class 3 cost estimate given the expected end usage of the estimate, accuracy range and estimating methodology.
-The level of detail from the commentor is more representative of a Class 2 or Class 1 estimate which have a higher maturity level of project definition and requires additional time, resources, and money to prepare and are typically done closer to the actual project commencing, and their value is valid for a shorter period of time due to the everchanging market conditions.
+As described in the Basis of Reasoning for Base Costs, the contingency range used in Method 1 is consistent with the Association for the

+Advancement of Cost Engineering (AACE) International Class 3 cost estimate given the expected end usage of the estimate, accuracy range and estimating methodology.
+The level of detail from the commenter is more representative of a Class 2 or Class 1 estimate which have a higher maturity level of project definition and requires additional time, resources, and money to prepare and are typically done closer to the actual project commencing, and their value is valid for a shorter period of time due to the everchanging market conditions.
 With regards to spills or leaks, soil sampling and testing is required to determine the extent of the contamination and confirm if the spills and leaks were properly remediated.
 The amount of site remediation required can vary greatly, therefore contingency is added to capture this unknown quantity.

-Section 1753.2.1(a)(4)(A).
-Back up information needs to be provided to substantiate the points "awarded" for the various characteristics that are presented in the Production

-Facility Decommissioning Aggregated Risk Score Table.
+Section 1753.2.1 (a) (4) (A).
+Back up information needs to be provided to substantiate the points "awarded" for the various Characteristics that are presented in the Production Facility Decommissioning Aggregated Risk Score Table.
 By mandating the arbitrary points system contingency percentages will unduly drive up the estimated costs to remove and decommission production facilities.
-Background information needs to be provided to establish that a points system is based on actual circumstances that could impact projected costs.
+Background information needs to be provided to establish that a Points system is shown to be based on actual circumstances that could impact projected costs.

 Response: NOT ACCEPTED.
-Please see the Basis of Reasoning for Base Costs document that was released with the rulemaking for a discussion on how the points and other project components were developed.
+Please see the Basis Document for Base Costs that was released with the rulemaking for a discussion on how the points and other project components were developed.